pauldzy/USGS_Albers_Equal_Area_Projections/README.md

 Users may add custom projections to FME by [editing their MyCoordSysDefs.fme system file](http://docs.safe.com/fme/2013/html/FME_Workbench/Default.htm#About_Custom_Coordinate_Systems.htm).
 Afterwards restarting FME will allow users to work with all five projections.

 #####PostGIS
-The PostGIS coordinate reference system is located in your public.spatial_ref_sys table and as far as I can tell is a bit of free-for-all.
+The PostGIS coordinate reference system is located in your public.spatial_ref_sys table and as far as I can tell is a bit of a free-for-all.
 Custom SRIDs **should** be placed above 990000 but as long as the common EPSG is not in use, then it seems best to just use the common SRID value.
+You will need superuser rights for the database in question.